-30 famous Photoshopped and doctored images from across the ages - Pocket-lint
+44 famous Photoshopped and doctored images from across the ages

 Photoshop is the modern go-to tool for editing and altering images, but changing photographs to put a different spin on them is far from a new trend.

 There are plenty of instances where photo manipulation techniques have been misused - to even change history at times.
-Some of them occurring long before Photoshop existed.
+Some of them occurred long before Photoshop even existed.

 We've tracked down some of the best from over the years, including recent examples that did indeed use Adobe's software, to show just how popular and crazy this trend has been.

 So rife was this trend that there's even a Wikipedia page dedicated to it.
-In this photo, Commissar Nikolai Yezhov is removed by censors after he fell out with Stalin, was arrested in 1939 and later executed.
+In this photo, Commissar Nikolai Yezhov is removed by censors after he fell out with Stalin, was arrested in 1939 and was later executed.

 Another classic example shows a photograph changing multiple times as the people in it fell out of good graces with the Stalin regime.

-Hitler loses Goebbels
+Hitler and Goebbels

 Stalin wasn't the only famous dictator prone to removing friends from his photos.
 There are several instances of Adolf Hitler having people censored from official snaps too.